forum-intelligence/covid-eu-tracker/README.md

 ## Crawling the data sources

-:exclamation: In order to run the crawler to have a Postgres database set-up, the access to which is specified in in your configuration files (see [Setup](#setup)).
+:exclamation: In order to run the crawler, you need to have a Postgres database set-up, the access to which is specified in in your configuration files (see [Setup](#setup)).

 Due to the lack of a common set of principles for formatting, structuring and distributing data accross different countries, the daily crawl of the data is admittedly the most challenging part of this project.
-The package `covid.crawler` provides a framework for automating (as a much as possible) all the data sources used in the project.
+The package `covid.crawler` establishes a framework for automating, as a much as possible, the ETL process for all the data sources used in the project.
 It provides the data back to the community in a single and consistent structure accross all countries and aggregation levels (see [API](#api)).

 ⚡ Despite the crawling being automated, the format and structure of the source data have changed in the past.
 Therefore, if you run into any issue when running the crawler, please ensure you have the latest version of the code before opening an issue.
-Someone might have already updated the code to meet the changes in a problematic data source.
+The code might have already been updated to meet the changes in a problematic data source.

 Every distinct source of data is collected and stored in the database via its own function.
 These are wrapped into a single `crawl_covid` function.